517: No Such Thing As Julius Caesar's Dad Jokes

 And in Spain, if a dad sees some soy milk, he might say, hola milk, soy papi.
 Lovely.

+Very, very nice.
 Very nice.

 Very nice.
 That's the I'm hungry.
-Hi, hungry.

 I'm dad is in nine states of America the most ticked as used dad joke.
 Oh, nice.

-Yeah, yeah.
+Yes, yeah.

-So is it like the parenting test you get after your kids won or something, you're back to the GP?
+Is that like the parenting test you get?
+After your kids won or something, you're back to the GP.
 Please check this box.
-Can they walk?
-Can they talk?
-How many times have you told this story?

 I nearly got got researching this fact.
 It was a report on NPR, obviously really well-respected radio station and great source of lots of stuff.

 And it was a scroll found in an amphitheater, and they'd done some amazing analysis.
-You know, when they x-ray a scroll and they manage, without unrolling it, to scan what's inside.
+You know, they x-ray a scroll and they manage, without unrolling it, to scan what's inside.

-And a translation was, did you hear the rumor about butter?
+And it was all these phrases found in Lassin.
+And a translation was, Did you hear the rumor about butter?
 Oh, well, I'm not going to spread it.

 I thought you were going to say butter.
 I hardly knew I